Diet & Lifestyle

 Fennel Seed as a Traditional Remedy

-Fennel has an impressive history as a powerful aid for providing relief for problem digestion along with promoting better kidney, liver, and spleen function.
+Fennel has an impressive history as a powerful aid for providing relief for problem digestion and irregularity along with promoting better kidney, liver, and spleen function.
 Fennel seed's use as a traditional remedy dates back to ancient times.

 In Ayurvedic medicine, the traditional medical system of India, fennel is considered to be cooling and sweet while enhancing the digestive "fire."
 If you’ve ever dined in an Indian or Asian restaurant, you may have received a small bowl of tiny, licorice-tasting fennel seeds after your meal, a time-honored tradition to support easy, comfortable digestion.